You can’t walk too far in NYC without hearing a British accent. In addition to our British expat friends, here are 10 British Things About NYC:

 5. Afternoon Tea

 It’s a bit of fun to get dressed up and head out with your pals for some light bites and a cuppa.
 The Bosie Tea Parlor, at 10 Morton Street, offers a nice selection for a moderate price starting at $20 which includes tea sandwiches, scones, tea cakes, macarons and a pot of tea.
 If you’re worried about the “rules” of afternoon tea, then you can take a peek, here.

 6. British Pop Up

 The Big British Invite, a British pop up, popped up in NYC in March, 2013.
 The pop up itself is gone but the information is still floating around introducing us to the likes of food, fashion, music and nightlife shaping cultural scenes in England, Scotland and Wales.
 You can take a look at photos and descriptions here.

 5. The London Candy Co.

-The boutique British confectioner, located at 1442 Lexington Avenue, features a glass storefront offering English classics like approved by-the-Queen Cadbury’s chocolates, and treats from Thornton’s, Nestle’s, Terry’s, Mars with Rowntree’s Wine Gums and boiled sweets round out the selection.
+The boutique British confectioner, formerly located at 1442 Lexington Avenue (now available online), features a glass storefront offering English classics like approved by-the-Queen Cadbury’s chocolates, and treats from Thornton’s, Nestle’s, Terry’s, Mars with Rowntree’s Wine Gums and boiled sweets round out the selection.

 The original Asprey was established in Mitcham, Surrey in England during 1781.
 If you swing by the NYC store at 853 Madison Ave. you can peruse jewelry, homeware, leather goods and timepieces.
 If you’re more keen on window shopping at Asprey then Top Shop has arrived to NYC, 478 Broadway, and has that British flair.